Inspire - Corporate Headquarters

 Julian is the youngest of the Rothwell brothers—and still believes the family does good.
 He presents as a self-improvement evangelist: physically fit, accomplished, always achieving new goals.
 He appears at motivational conferences, wellness summits, and goal-setting workshops.
 He embodies what his platform promises.

 He understood something subtle: people don't just want things—they want to want things.
 Desire itself is pleasurable.
 The anticipation of achievement releases the same chemicals as achievement.
 You can monetize the wanting without ever delivering the having.
+He built the first Inspire platform as a simple goal-setting tool.
+The model evolved into comprehensive comparison infrastructure, but the core insight remained: the gap between where you are and where you want to be is infinitely monetizable.

 • Genuinely believes helping people achieve aspirations justifies the manipulation required to profit.